 As for other UMW undergraduate programs, 120 credits are required for the degree.
 In addition, a minimum of 30 credits need to be completed at UMW.
 A cumulative GPA of 2.00 on all UMW work is required.
 The BSN degree credits are distributed in the following requirement categories.

-General Education credits transferred from pre-licensure nursing program (27 credits)
+27 credits: General Education credits transferred from a pre-licensure nursing program.